Game Plan For The Week - Cramer's Mad Money (11/17/17)

 Supervalu (NYSE:SVU): It's not a great stock due to competition.
 Sell it.

-MongoDB (NASDAQ:MDB): Cramer likes the stock although it could be little expensive.
+MongoDB (NASDAQ:MDB): Cramer likes the stock although it could be a little expensive.

 Twilio (NYSE:TWLO): Don't sell it now.
 Let it get to $30 before selling some.